 Men with CF can have their own biological children with the assistance of PESA, IVF and ICSI for their partner.
 Women with Cystic Fibrosis may become pregnant through either natural means or intrauterine insemination.
 Pregnancy could present a threat to the life of a woman with Cystic Fibrosis who has a serious lung impairment.

-Facts: Interesting Cystic Fibrosis
+Quick Facts: Interesting Cystic Fibrosis

 - Cystic fibrosis is often called mucovicidosis in other regions of the world.

 - Children with cystic fibrosis have very salty sweat, due to the abnormal protein manufactured by the cystic fibrosis gene.

 - CF is not curable at this time, but with today's improved treatment most people with CF are able to lead reasonably normal and productive lives.

 - CF is an inherited condition.
 For a child to be born with CF both parents must carry the CF gene.
 Carriers of the gene do not have any symptoms of the condition.